Hawk & Dove (vol.2) #1 (1988)

 When we returned to the shop, my buddy plunked down his five-dollars in a mishmash of folding money and coins of varying denominations.
 The shop owner bent down, reaching into a large box behind the counter that we came to find was positively overflowing with copies of Youngblood #1, and flopped it onto the counter.
 My friend asked why he couldn’t have the one off the wall, after all… it was bagged and boarded.
 The shop owner laughed, and dismissed his request… claiming that copy was only there “for show”.

 It was on that day I decided I didn’t like Rob Lee–er, Liefeld.
 Nothing the man himself did, but for the sins of a crooked comic shop owner.
-I found a copy of Youngblood #1 for 8-cents later on… only then, did I feel redeemed.
+I found a copy of Youngblood #1 (a stack of ’em, actually) for 8-cents later on… only then, did I feel redeemed.

 I have since softened and (gasp) matured, and can accept Rob’s work for what it is.
 High-action comics, that are (many times) fun to look at.